Red Cross Babysitting Course - Virtual - Canada

 Participant Materials

-- We will mail a copy of the Red Cross Babysitter’s book to participants before the class.
+- We will mail a copy of the Red Cross Babysitter’s book to participants upon registration.
 Participants can also access the ebook if required.
+This is useful for those who register close to the class date.

-- Participants are required to have some household items on hand as props during the virtual class.
-A list of items and further details will be provided in the confirmation email.
+- Participants need to have some household items on hand as props during the virtual class.
+There's no need to buy anything.
+We will send a list of items and further details in the confirmation email.

-- Participants will receive a Red Cross Babysitting course completion certificate in the mail soon after the course.
+- The Canadian Red Cross emails a Babysitting course completion certificate in the week following the class.

 Safe + Sound Terms & Conditions